Notebook Activities

 and recipe/dependencies-py3.txt

 files.
-Any dependencies added here will be available in the VSCode editor environment.
+Any dependencies listed added here will be available in the VSCode editor environment.

 Step 3: Content and code recommendations#

-Content is added to a Duckietown Learning Experience notebooks in the same Markdown format as any standard Jupyter notebook.
+Content is added to a LX notebooks in the same Markdown format as any standard Jupyter notebook.
 For more information, see the Jupyter notebook docs.

 Directly in the notebook cells.
 This should be used for content examples and practice.